suppressPackageStartupMessages(library(lubridate))

 )

-We quite often need to aggregate time series data.
-Perhaps we want to calculate end of month prices or realised monthly variance.
-That is easily done with the aggregate
+We often need to aggregate time series data.
+For example, we may want to calculate end-of-month prices or realised monthly variance.
+The aggregate

 =aggregate(sp500$price.ts,as.yearmon,tail,1)